I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetpipewdmgetpipehandle.md

 </p>

 ## -remarks
-<p>A framework-based driver needs to obtain a USBD_PIPE_HANDLE-typed handle only if it creates a <a href="https://msdn.microsoft.com/library/windows/hardware/ff538923">URB</a> that requires a pipe handle.</p>

-<p>The driver can call the <b>WdfUsbTargetPipeWdmGetPipeHandle</b> method after it has called <a href="https://msdn.microsoft.com/library/windows/hardware/ff550101">WdfUsbTargetDeviceSelectConfig</a>.
-The USBD_PIPE_HANDLE-typed handle that <b>WdfUsbTargetPipeWdmGetPipeHandle</b> returns is valid until the driver calls <b>WdfUsbTargetDeviceSelectConfig</b> again, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550073">WdfUsbInterfaceSelectSetting</a>, or the framework pipe object is deleted.
-If the driver provides an <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> function for the framework pipe object, and if the object is deleted before the driver calls <b>WdfUsbTargetDeviceSelectConfig</b> again or calls <b>WdfUsbInterfaceSelectSetting</b>, the handle is valid until the object's <i>EvtCleanupCallback</i> function returns.</p>

-<p>For more information about the <b>WdfUsbTargetPipeWdmGetPipeHandle</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

-<p>The following code example obtains the USBD_PIPE_HANDLE-typed handle for a specified pipe.</p>

-<p>A framework-based driver needs to obtain a USBD_PIPE_HANDLE-typed handle only if it creates a <a href="https://msdn.microsoft.com/library/windows/hardware/ff538923">URB</a> that requires a pipe handle.</p>
+<p>A framework-based driver needs to obtain a USBD_PIPE_HANDLE-typed handle only if it creates a <a href="..\usb\ns-usb--urb.md">URB</a> that requires a pipe handle.</p>

-<p>The driver can call the <b>WdfUsbTargetPipeWdmGetPipeHandle</b> method after it has called <a href="https://msdn.microsoft.com/library/windows/hardware/ff550101">WdfUsbTargetDeviceSelectConfig</a>.
-The USBD_PIPE_HANDLE-typed handle that <b>WdfUsbTargetPipeWdmGetPipeHandle</b> returns is valid until the driver calls <b>WdfUsbTargetDeviceSelectConfig</b> again, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550073">WdfUsbInterfaceSelectSetting</a>, or the framework pipe object is deleted.
+<p>The driver can call the <b>WdfUsbTargetPipeWdmGetPipeHandle</b> method after it has called <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceselectconfig.md">WdfUsbTargetDeviceSelectConfig</a>.
+The USBD_PIPE_HANDLE-typed handle that <b>WdfUsbTargetPipeWdmGetPipeHandle</b> returns is valid until the driver calls <b>WdfUsbTargetDeviceSelectConfig</b> again, the driver calls <a href="..\wdfusb\nf-wdfusb-wdfusbinterfaceselectsetting.md">WdfUsbInterfaceSelectSetting</a>, or the framework pipe object is deleted.
 If the driver provides an <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> function for the framework pipe object, and if the object is deleted before the driver calls <b>WdfUsbTargetDeviceSelectConfig</b> again or calls <b>WdfUsbInterfaceSelectSetting</b>, the handle is valid until the object's <i>EvtCleanupCallback</i> function returns.</p>

 <p>For more information about the <b>WdfUsbTargetPipeWdmGetPipeHandle</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>